Stauffer's alternative violin design from 1828. That the upper part seems wider than the lower one, is an optical illusion.

 Heinrich Schatz

 Christian Friedrich Martin's colleague (or teacher?), the luthier Heinrich Schatz, who in 1833, together with Martin, emigrated to the United States, is still a somewhat enigmatic figure.
-Until now it was not even known if he ever was in Vienna.
+Until now it was not even known if he ever visited Vienna.
 Like Martin, he does not appear in Rudolf Hopfner's 1999 book Wiener Musikinstrumentenmacher 1766 – 1900.
 Erik Pierre Hofmann writes: "There is no document known to us to prove that Schatz stayed in Vienna."
-Hofmann also claims that Martin left Vienna for Markneukirchen in 1826, one year after his marriage.
+Hofmann also claims that Martin left Vienna for Markneukirchen in 1826, one year after his wedding.
 Both assertions can be disproved.
-That Martin and his colleague Heinrich Schatz were still in Vienna in 1827 is proved by the baptism of Martin's daughter Emilie on 2 May 1827, at St. Ulrich's, with Heinrich Schatz serving as godfather.
+That Martin and his colleague Heinrich Schatz were still in Vienna in 1827, is proved by the baptism of Martin's daughter Emilie on 2 May 1827, at St. Ulrich's, with Heinrich Schatz serving as godfather.

-The entry concerning the baptism of Christian Friedrich Martin's daughter Emilie on 2 May 1827 in Vienna with Heinrich Schatz's autograph signature.
+The entry concerning the baptism of Christian Friedrich Martin's daughter Emilie on 2 May 1827, in Vienna with Heinrich Schatz's autograph signature.

 [Monath May.] d[en] 2ten May